Mud: Land

 Mud can provide a home for numerous types of animals, including varieties of worms, frogs, snails, clams, and crayfish.
 Other animals, such as hippopotamuses, pigs, rhinoceroses, water buffalo and elephants, bathe in mud in order to cool off and protect themselves from the sun.
 Submerged mud can be home to larvae of various insects.

 Marine life

 Mud plays an important role in the marine ecosystem.
 The activities of burrowing animals and fish have a dramatic churning effect on muddy seabeds.
 This allows the exchange and cycling of oxygen, nutrients, and minerals between water and sediment.

 Below the surface, the burrows of some species form intricate lattice-like networks and may penetrate a meter or more downwards.
-This means that the burrowed mud is a productive habitat, providing food and shelter for a wide range of mud-dwellers and other animals that forage in and over the mud.
+This means that the burrowed mud is a productive habitat, providing food and shelter for many mud-dwellers and other animals that forage in and over the mud.

 Problems

 Mud can pose problems for motor traffic when moisture is present, because every vehicle function that changes direction or speed relies on friction between the tires and the road surface, so a layer of mud on the surface of the road or tires can cause the vehicle to hydroplane.
 People and cars can also become stuck in mud, as in quicksand.

 Heavy rainfall, snowmelt, or high levels of groundwater may trigger a movement of soil or sediments, possibly causing mudslides, landslides, avalanches, or sinkholes.
 Mudslides in volcanic terrain (called lahars) occur after eruptions as rain remobilizes loose ash deposits.
 Mudslides are also common in the western United States during El Niño years due to prolonged rainfall.